 - chronic inflammation of the cervix, vagina, or uterus

 - clogged blood vessels

-Chemical estrogens can also be released into food that is heated in Styrofoam or plastic containers.
-Even some air fresheners contain phthalates, another estrogen-like chemical.
+For example, xenoestrogens are in commercially produced meats and dairy products.
+Chemical estrogens can also be released into food that’s heated in plastic or plastic foam containers.
+Even some air fresheners contain phthalates, which are other estrogen-like chemicals.

 - twisting the polyp off at the base

 - tying surgical string around the base of the polyp and cutting it away

 - using ring forceps to remove the polyp

 Methods to destroy the base of the polyp include the use of:

 - electrocautery ablation, which involves using an electrically heated needle

 - laser surgery